About Me And My Dogs

 The final straw came when he declared an all-out vendetta against the local Husky.

-Well, that's a myth, for sure.
+Well, that's a myth for sure.
 Within days Sunny was a different dog.
-I was so impressed with the results that I joined the Dog Training Academy and I haven't looked back.
+I was so impressed with the results that I joined the Dog Training Academy to learn as much as I could.

-I was fascinated by the dog psychology side of the training with the DTA so when the opportunity to study with The School For Professional Dog Listeners came up I jumped at the chance and loved every minute of it.
+I was fascinated by the dog psychology side of the training with the DTA, so when the opportunity to study with The School For Professional Dog Listeners came up I jumped at the chance and I'm loving every minute of it.

-Helping people connect with their dogs in a way that makes both their lives better has become my passion.
-Because I’ve been there.
+I'm passionate about helping people connect with their dogs in a way that makes both their lives better because I’ve been there.
 I know the guilt, the frustration, the tears, and the overwhelming love that makes you keep trying.

-And I also know the joy of finally getting it , of watching your dog relax because you’re speaking their language.
+And I also know the joy of finally getting it, and seeing your dog relax because you’re speaking their language.

 Because when you understand your dog, everything changes.